Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 use it with Agents having a **Learning Brain**.
 __Note:__ Do not just close the Unity Window once the `Saved Model` message appears.
 Either wait for the training process to close the window or press Ctrl+C at the command-line prompt.
-If you close the window manually, the `.bytes` file containing the trained model is not exported into the ml-agents folder.
+If you close the window manually, the `.nn` file containing the trained model is not exported into the ml-agents folder.

 ### Setting up TensorFlowSharp